gitlabhq/omnibus-gitlab/doc/settings/database.md

 ```

 NOTE: **Note:**
-In GitLab 12.8 or later, you can pass the `-V 11` flag to to upgrading to PostgreSQL 11.
+In GitLab 12.8 or later, you can pass the `-V 11` flag to upgrading to PostgreSQL 11.
 PostgreSQL 11 became the default for
 pg-upgrade in GitLab 12.10.

 This command performs the following steps: